 Payment of estimated taxes

-Payment of estimated taxes is due on a quarterly basis.
-Due dates are April 15, June 15, September 15, and January 15 following the last month of the calendar year.
+Payment of estimated taxes is due in installments.
+Due dates are mid-April, June, September, and the January following the last month of the calendar year.
 If the due date falls on a national or state holiday, Saturday or Sunday, payment postmarked by the day following that holiday or Sunday is considered on time.

 Estimated payments can be made by one of the following methods:

 - Using a preprinted estimated tax voucher that is issued by the Indiana Department of Revenue (DOR) for taxpayers with a history of paying estimated tax

 You can find your amount due and pay online using the DORpay electronic payment system.

 Penalties for underpayment of estimated taxes

 You may owe a penalty if:

 - You didn't pay any estimated tax,